Florence, South Carolina: Geography

-Florence is located in the coastal plain of South Carolina.
-It is in the northeastern part of the state and the northern part of Florence County.
-The average elevation above sea level is around 140 ft.
-Jeffries Creek is a tributary of the Great Pee Dee River and is the main waterway that flows through the city, passing south of the city center.
-According to the United States Census Bureau, the city has a total area of 23.49 sqmi, of which 23.39 sqmi is land and 0.09 sqmi (0.38%) is water.
+Florence is located in the coastal plain of South Carolina, in the northeastern part of the state and the northern part of Florence County.
+The elevation above sea level is around 140 ft.
+Jeffries Creek, a tributary of the Great Pee Dee River, is the main waterway that flows through the city, passing south of the city center.
+According to the United States Census Bureau, the city has a total area of 23.49 sqmi, of which 0.09 sqmi (0.38%) is covered by water.

 Climate

-The climate experienced is humid subtropical (Köppen: Cfa) of the type found in the deep south, especially far from the coast.
-Autumn, winter and spring are mild, with occasional winter nights below freezing but rarely features extended cold and rigorous conditions.
+The climate experienced is humid subtropical (Köppen climate classification Cfa) of the type found in the Deep South, especially far from the coast.
+Autumn, winter, and spring are mild, with occasional winter nights below freezing, but they rarely feature extended cold and rigorous conditions.
 Florence's summers can be very hot and humid.
 The city, like others in the Southeast, is prone to inversions, which trap ozone and other pollutants over the area.